 Always get the venues permission before you put posters on walls, some venues do not allow posters from other venues on the walls, even if you are all with the free fringe.
 All free fringe posters and flyers must have the Free Fringe logo, including the QR code for our Free Fringe App, in its original colours, on both sides of your flyers and on your posters.
 And when you are flyering always offer the Wee Blue Book.

-The full performance dates this year will be mentioned in the top left of the website when they are announced.
 Please note that not all PBH venues are open on the last Sunday of the fringe and you will be told if this applies to you on you offer.
 When booking your transport/accommodation please remember that venue set up will be the day before it starts and breakdown will be on the final day or the Monday after.
 We do ask venue captains who was present and contributed.

 Yes.
 If you are applying for an in-person show and want to stream it or potentially make a filmed version as well, make a separate application for virtual and answer the relevant questions, quoting your in-person show number.